Jasonette/documentation/docs/index.md

 # About the Project

----

-<b class='large'>⚡️ Let's power anything and everything with JSON.</b>
+<b class='large'>Power anything and everything with JSON.</b>

-The goal is to express, store, and transmit all kinds of application logic in JSON, over HTTP.
+This project's goal is to express, store, and transmit all kinds of application logic in JSON, over HTTP.

-This will open doors to many things that weren't possible before.
+This will enable many things that weren't possible before.

 Sounds exciting?
 Follow the project.
 Stay in touch.
 Join us.